getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ## Viewing Transactions

-View transaction events by clicking on the "Transactions" pre-built query in [LINK: Discover], or by using a search condition `event.type:transaction` in a [LINK: Discover Query Builder] view.
+View transaction events by clicking on the "Transactions" pre-built query in [Discover]({%- link _documentation/performance/discover/index.md -%}), or by using a search condition `event.type:transaction` in a [Discover Query Builder]({%- link _documentation/performance/discover/query-builder.md -%}) view.

 When you open a Transaction Event in Discover, you'll see the **span view** at the top of the page.
 Other information the SDK captured as part of the Transaction event will also be displayed, such as breadcrumbs.